Plebian-Linux/quartz64-images/README.md

 * generate ubuntu based images
 * add more SOQuartz baseboards as I (or someone else) mainlines device trees for them.
-* Plebian landing page with the freshest image download links and flashing instructions